hkcountryman/code-comparer-for-dummies/README.md

 I thought I'd write a program to make it explicitly clear to myself exactly where my file deviates from the contents of my clipboard because it might save me some time.
 Then I thought I'd write it in Java because I hate myself.

 ## Requirements
 Something to execute a Java archive with.
 I suggest [OpenJDK](https://openjdk.java.net/).
+Use your package installer for Linux or follow [these](https://solarianprogrammer.com/2018/09/28/installing-openjdk-macos/) instructions for macOS.

 ## Instructions
 Run the setup script: